Australia Day

 Nominate

-Nominations for the 2024 Singleton Citizen of the Year and Young Achiever of the Year will open on 3 November 2023 and close on 24 November 2023.
-The Citizen of the Year and Young Achiever of the Year will be announced at the Australia Day ceremony at the Singleton Civic Centre on 26 January 2024.
+Nominations for the 2025 Singleton Citizen of the Year and Young Achiever of the Year will open on 1 November 2023 and close on 29 November 2024.
+The Citizen of the Year and Young Achiever of the Year will be announced at the Australia Day ceremony at the Singleton Civic Centre on 26 January 2025.

-2024 Award Ceremony
+2025 Award Ceremony

-- Address by Australia Day Guest, Brian Doyle
+- Address by Australia Day Guest

 - Announcement of Citizen of the Year and Young Achiever of the Year